 Our executive officers all have deep knowledge of the chemicals and performance materials industries, experience in managing global businesses, and experience operating in a public-company environment.
 Moreover, they have experience with mergers and acquisitions and raising debt and equity capital, including business and financial analysis, negotiations, structuring and execution.
-A majority of our management team served as executive officers and/or directors of Quinpario 1 which consummated its business combination in June 2014.
-Additionally, a majority of our executive officers are partners in Quinpario Partners LLC, which is a privately owned investment and operating company founded by our Chairman of the Board, Jeffry N. Quinn, and focused on the specialty chemicals and performance materials sector.
+Each were an executive officer of Quinpario 1 which consummated its business combination in June 2014.
+Additionally, they are all partners in Quinpario Partners LLC, which is a privately owned investment and operating company founded by our Chairman of the Board, Jeffry N. Quinn, and focused on the specialty chemicals and performance materials sector.
 Mr. Quinn and his partners formed Quinpario after leaving Solutia Inc. (formerly NYSE: SOA), a global specialty chemical and performance materials company, following its sale to Eastman Chemical Company (NYSE: EMN).
 All of our executive officers have corporate management experience, extensive operational expertise and significant transactional experience.
 See the section titled "Management" for further details on our management team's qualifications and backgrounds.